CPB’s Federal Appropriation Request & Justification

 • Public media journalism collaborations involving public media stations in 42 states and the District of Columbia.

-• NPR international news coverage and Investigative reporting resources
+• NPR international news coverage and investigative reporting resources

 • Expansion of Urban Alternative public radio music format that targets younger, diverse audiences